loreanvictor/riss/motivation.md

 # Motivation

-RISS aims to facilitate development of interoperable tools, services and platforms that together will constitute a distributed, social network.
+RISS aims to facilitate development of independent but interoperable tools, services and platforms that together will constitute a distributed, social network.

 <br>